wheaton5/souporcell/README.md

 ```
 singularity exec /path/to/souporcell.sif souporcell_pipeline.py -i /path/to/possorted_genome_bam.bam -b /path/to/barcodes.tsv -f /path/to/reference.fasta -t num_threads_to_use -o output_dir_name -k num_clusters
 ```
-Recommended number of threads are 8.
+The recommended number of threads is 8.

 And this should run the whole pipeline.
-This will require up to 24gb of ram for human (minimap2 bam index is high water mark).
+This will require up to 24gb of ram for human (minimap2 bam index is high water mark for memory).
 For smaller genomes, fewer clusters, lower --max-loci will require less memory.
+And it will require roughly 2x the amount of diskspace that the bam file currently takes up.

 Your output should look something like
 ```